Programs generation

 Parameters:

-• new_prog – New program to load and attach to the kernel.
-Can’t be NULL.
+• prog – Program to load into the kernel.
+Can’t be NULL and must contain instructions.

 Returns: